 Samra first learned to cycle in 2010 teaching herself by cycling around Hyde Park.
 Following a knee injury a few years later, she was advised to take up regular cycling as part of her recovery.
 She bought her first ever bike in 2014 after deciding to take part in a relay team for a 70 mile challenge called Tour De Salah.
 Samra is now a keen cyclist who commutes around West London by bike, cycling with a local group most weekends or on solo adventures to discover her local area.

-Alongside her role at Cycle Sisters Samra is dedicated humanitarian with over 15 years in the charity sector.
-She is currently working for a Street Support Network, a Manchester-based charity connecting and supporting local people and organisations to tackle homelessness.
-Samra has brought her expertise in fundraising, strategy and communications to the Board of Cycle Sisters advising the team as well as coordinating our Cycle Sisters Hounslow group
+Alongside her role at Cycle Sisters, Samra is a Senior Producer for Arts & Homelessness International, a charity that works to bring positive political change to people, projects and policy in homelessness, through arts and creatively.
+Samra has brought her expertise in fundraising, strategy and communications to the Board of Cycle Sisters advising the team as well as coordinating our Cycle Sisters Hounslow group.

 Sarah started Cycle Sisters in 2016 after not finding any cycle groups she could identify with when trying to get back into cycling as an adult.
 Realising how a safe and supportive space that met the needs of Muslim women would have helped her, she set out to start a group of her own.